 This functional entity acts as a proxy agent for Diameter messaging as specified in IETF RFC 6733 [26].

-The Diameter proxy, when used on the AAA-2 interface, is collocated with the migration management server.

-Other instances of the Diameter proxy may also be present in the SIP core / IMS.
+The Diameter proxy, when used on the AAA-2 interface may also be present in the SIP core / IMS.

 NOTE: The number of instances of the Diameter proxy is deployment specific.